ExpressionEngine/ExpressionEngine-User-Guide/source/cp/files/uploads/form.rst

    be possible for someone to upload a malicious file.

 .. note:: Only file types that are specified in ExpressionEngine's Mime
 	Type file are allowed to be uploaded.
-If you are uploading something uncommon and run into problems you may need to add the mime type for your file.
 The Mime Type file can be found at:
-	``system/expressionengine/config/mimes.php``
+	``system/ee/legacy/config/mimes.php``.
+If you are uploading something
+	uncommon and run into problems you may need to add the mime type for your file to the whitelist in the configuration file found at:
+	``system/user/config/config.php``.

 Default modal view?
 ~~~~~~~~~~~~~~~~~~~